R. J. Allen: New York City FC

 After a slow start to their inaugural season, New York City FC offered Allen a contract on May 2, 2015.
-Allen made his NYCFC debut the following day as a substitute in a 3–1 loss to the Seattle Sounders.
-Allen got his first start the following week in the first Hudson River Derby against the New York Red Bulls, during which he assisted Patrick Mullins on the team's only goal in a 2–1 loss.
-Allen made 13 starts in 14 appearances during the 2015 season, drifting in and out of favor under manager Jason Kries, who was fired on November 2, 2015 after a disappointing season.
+Allen made his NYCFC debut the following day as a substitute in a 3–1 loss to Seattle Sounders FC.
+He got his first start the following week in the first Hudson River Derby against the New York Red Bulls, during which he assisted Patrick Mullins on the team's only goal in a 2–1 loss.
+He also made 13 starts in 14 appearances during the 2015 season, drifting in and out of favor under manager Jason Kries, who was fired on November 2, 2015, after a disappointing season.

 Under new manager Patrick Vieira, Allen solidified himself as the first choice right or left back.

 On April 27, 2016, Allen scored his first MLS goal in a 1–1 tie against the Montreal Impact.
-During a match on May 15, 2016 against the Portland Timbers, Allen set up the first goal by playing a 50-yard through ball to striker David Villa.
-This pass by Allen has been called the one of the 'greatest assists in NYCFC history' by some reporters.
-Allen recorded his second assist of the season on 29 May against Orlando City, in a performance that would earn him MLS team of the week honors.
+During a match on May 15, 2016, against the Portland Timbers, Allen set up the first goal by playing a 50-yard through ball to striker David Villa.
+This pass by Allen has been called one of the 'greatest assists in NYCFC history' by some reporters.
+Allen recorded his second assist of the season on May 29 against Orlando City SC, in a performance that would earn him MLS team of the week honors.

 RJ finished the season with 6 assists.
 This was the joint highest total in the league for a defender.